Amitoshverm/React/README.md

 # There are 2 types of routing
 - Client side routing - the routing is done on the client side, the server does not know about the routing.
 - Server side routing - the routing is done on the server side, the server knows about the routing.

+# Class Components
+- Class components are the old way of writing components in React.
+- They are not used anymore, but you should know about them.
+- cycle of calling
+  - constructor() - called when the component is created
+  - render() - called when the component is rendered
+  - componentDidMount() - called when the component is mounted

+- componentDidMount() - is the equivalent of useEffect() with an empty dependency array.
+- in componentDidMount() we can make API calls and update the state variable.
+- it is used for lazy loading the data.
+- remember : loads-> render-> api-> render